1. Home

 $4

-When a participant has already taken 25 trips in the Distance Program, the participant pays the full fare.
+When a participant has already taken all of their allotted monthly trips (25 or 40), the participant pays the full fare for each subsequent trip.

-Participants will be selected at random to ensure we have a representative sample of the overall AAR customer base and customers who are selected will be notified in the coming weeks.
-It is not possible to apply or volunteer to be a part of the program, although we know there is great interest.
-As mentioned, we hope these changes will allow us to expand E-Hail to more customers in the future.
-Customers who are remaining in the pilot from the previous phase were sorted into whichever of the two programs best matched their E-Hail usage patterns.
+Participants were selected to ensure a representative sample of the overall AAR customer base.
+We are not adding additional customers to the program on request.
+We hope the latest changes will allow us to expand E-Hail to more customers in the future.
+Customers who are remaining in the pilot from the previous phase were sorted into whichever of the two programs best matched their AAR usage patterns.

 How E-Hail works

-Pilot participants will be able to book trips from four eligible service providers: Arro, CTG, Lyft, Uber, and the Drivers Cooperative.
+Pilot participants are able to book trips from five eligible service providers: Arro, CTG, Lyft, Uber, and the Drivers Cooperative.
 Customers can confirm their trip cost in a provider’s app before choosing to book it.
 Customers can use any participating service provider for a given trip and can compare the same trip across the different providers, choosing their preferred trip provider based on cost, wait time, or other criteria.
-We expect customers to primarily use the service providers’ smartphone apps to book trips, but customers can book trips via phone call with both CTG and the Drivers Cooperative.
+We expect customers to primarily use the service providers’ smartphone apps to book trips, but customers can book trips via phone call with CTG, Uber, and the Drivers Cooperative.